mhauken/cssToggle/README.md

 A jQuery plugin that toggles an element on or off with CSS3 transitions, and then hides it..
 Similar to jQuery's toggle and slideToggle but using CSS3 transitions instead.

-# Todo:
-[] Make an option for not modifying position at all. ex: ignorePosition: true;

-[] Make an option for defining how you want to define display: ex: display: block, display: inline-block etc...

-[] Default position static istedet.

-[] Disable clicks until animation is complete..

 # options

 ## duration